 The member has to provide, timely and in good faith, all the information required by the company.

 The member has to provide a copy of the insurance(s) requested in the specific terms and conditions before the start of the climb.

 The member declares that he has the necessary experience as well as the physical and mental conditions to participate in the climb without endangering himself, other members and the staff of the company.

-After discussion with the member, the lead Sherpa can decide at any time that the member is permanently unfit for the trek or climb and will terminate accordingly his participation in the trek or climb.
+After a discussion with the member, the lead Sherpa can decide at any time that the member is permanently unfit for the trek or climb and will terminate accordingly his participation in the trek or climb.
 In such circumstances, the member will return to Kathmandu at the earliest opportunity decided by the lead Sherpa.
 The member will support any additional cost.

-The Member must follow strictly the instructions given by the company’s staff, in particular to be punctual for the start of any trek or climb and to respect the safety instructions at any time.
-The non-respect of instructions given by a Sherpa to the member may be considered as a serious breach of the contract due to the risk of injury or death not only to the member but also to other members and company’s staff.
-As such, such situation can lead to the termination of the trek or climb for the member by the Lead Sherpa.
+The Member must follow strictly the instructions given by the company’s staff, in particular, to be punctual for the start of any trek or climb and to respect the safety instructions at any time.
+The non-respect of instructions given by a Sherpa to the member may be considered as a serious breach of the contract due to the risk of injury or death not only to the member but also to other members and the company’s staff.
+As such, such a situation can lead to the termination of the trek or climb for the member by the Lead Sherpa.

-Because the climb is organized around a significant group of people, a good behavior of each member and staff of the company towards each other is essential to avoid problems during the trek of climbing period.
+Because the climb is organized around a significant group of people, the good behavior of each member and staff of the company towards each other is essential to avoid problems during the trek of the climbing period.
 The member endeavors to have a respectful attitude to other team members and to the company’s staff at any time.
 A serious behavior problem by the member can lead to the exclusion of the trek or climb without any refund.